AliquodFahriam/Flac_music_download/README.md

 ---
 ## 🚀 Configuration and Running the Script

-You need to edit the script to tell it where to save music and which playlist to use.
+You need to edit the *config.py* in order for the script to work for you.
+Full guide below

 ### Step 1: Get Your Spotify API Keys